hackle/blog-rust/raw/typescript-must-cast-situation.md

 ): T {
     const vals: [T, T] = [val1, val2];
     switch (vals) {
-        case ['Am', 'Am']: ...
-        case ['Pm', 'Pm']: ...
-        case ['Am', 'Pm']: ...
-        case ['Pm', 'Am']: ...
+        case ['Am', 'Am']: ... // T must be 'Am'! case ['Pm', 'Pm']: ... // T must be 'Pm' case ['Am', 'Pm']: ... // T is still AmPm case ['Pm', 'Am']: ... // T is still AmPm
     }
 }
 ```

-You are cornered, TypeScript!
+Aha, cornered, TypeScript!
 Now you must do the right thing for us so we have guarantee for correctness!

 Except - would you be happy to write code in this fashion, and commit to doing so?
 Not me.
 Imagine a union type consisting of 5 types, and the size of `switch / case` I have to write!
 A dreadfully boring prospect indeed.

-We've just found a **must-cast** situation, endorsed by [Anders](https://github.com/microsoft/TypeScript/issues/22735#issuecomment-374817151) himself.
+People!
+We've just found a **must-cast** situation, endorsed by [Anders Hejlsberg](https://github.com/microsoft/TypeScript/issues/22735#issuecomment-374817151) himself.

-Ah, finally, when the time comes, I will be using `as T` or even `as any` with a (barely noticeable) smile on my face.
+And finally, when the time comes, I will be using `as T` or even `as any` with a (barely noticeable) smile on my face, knowing no shame could be coming my way.